coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-Hybrid-Benchmark/README.md

 >
 > This repository presents a comprehensive **AI Performance Exam (Benchmark Study)** that I designed to answer that exact question for forensic pathology.
 >
 > I personally trained **9 state-of-the-art computer vision models** using real-world, certified autopsy photography from the **Cook County Medical Examiner's Office (CCMEO)**.
-Then, to test their true diagnostic adaptability, I gave them a completely blind "Final Exam" using a massive independent dataset from Brazil (**GuWID-UnB**).
+Then, to test their true diagnostic adaptability, I challenged them with a completely blind "Final Exam" using the independent **GuWID-UnB dataset** (constructed by Renato Queiroz Nogueira Lira et al., in collaboration with the University of Brasília and other institutions).
 This allows me to objectively rank how well different artificial brains handle real-world clinical variations without cheating or over-fitting to a single institution.

 In forensic pathology, distinguishing between **Entrance Wounds** and **Exit Wounds** is a critical task for reconstructing shooting incidents, determining bullet trajectories, and providing medical-legal testimony.